AAGAM17/revenuecalc/README.md

-# Rust Tax Calculator
+# Rust Revenue Calculator

-This is a simple tax calculator written in Rust.
-It calculates the tax based on the income and the country of residence.
+This is a simple revenue calculator written in Rust.
+It calculates the tax based on the income and the country of residence as per the tax slab and also divides the income via Profit First Method.

 ## Getting Started